Bo0sted/phasmophobia-stopwatch-timer/README.md

 ### Step 5: Launch app
 `./CrossPlatformStopwatch`

+## Running on Linux
+### X11 and its relevance to this app
+- This project uses libuiohook, which is dependent on the [X11 protocol](https://is.gd/GhPqpn).
+As a result, your Linux installation must either be running X11 as its display protocol or running Wayland with an X11 compatibility layer on top of it like [Xwayland](https://wiki.archlinux.org/title/Wayland)
+  **- Forcing this app to run under Wayland alone without any compatiblity will either prevent the app from launching all together or hotkeys will 100% not work thus rendering the app useless.**
+### Important notice about registering hotkeys specifically on Linux:
+- It is strongly recommended to use modifier keys when registering a hotkey on Linux.
+This is because modifier keys (such as Ctrl, Alt, Meta, Shift among others) force X11 to process the global hothey **immediately** instead of queueing it up and processing it as a passive key grab.
+If you are experiencing hotkey delay issues, or issues with hotkeys not working at all, please consider registering with a modifier.
+__Exapmle__
+Hotkey: Number 9
+X11 response while app not in focus: **delayed**

+Hotkey: Shift + Number 9
+X11 response while app not in focus: **instant**

+Hotkey: Shift
+X11 response while app not in focus: **instant**

+Hotkey: Letter H
+X11 response while app not in focus: **instant**

 ## How to use
 - Press 1 to Toggle timer on/off
 - Press 2 to Reset timer